Stoneside Custom Drapery

 Solar Shades

 This functionality goes beyond simple light control.
-Solar shades are crafted to control the amount of visual light, stop harmful UV rays, and mitigate heat transference.
-This makes it a top choice for homeowners who have larger windows or who have intense sun exposure.
+Solar shades are crafted to control the amount of visible light, block harmful UV rays, and mitigate heat transfer.
+This makes it a top choice for homeowners with larger windows or intense sun exposure.

 Shop Solar Shades